-2.13 Automatic Qualification Approvals
+2.14 Automatic Qualification Approvals

 For certain qualifications, some Centres may be eligible for automatic qualification approval.
-For example: the Centre is delivering the qualification in the same subject but at lower levels to those already approved or staff have moved centres and have been approved to deliver at this level at another approved Centre.
+For example; the Centre is delivering the qualification in the same subject but at lower levels to those already approved or Staff have moved Centres and have been approved to deliver at this level at another approved Centre.
 The Quality Manager will make the final decision whether to approve or reject the qualification application, and this may include actions required by the Centre.

 Automatic approval is used when a qualification is replaced or updated (revised syllabus) with little or no changes.
 In these instances, Centres already approved to offer the preceding qualification may be eligible to offer the new qualification, without submitting an application.
-However, the qualification will be assigned as a medium risk status on the Centres qualification remit until CMI is confident that the Centre meets the low risk qualification status outcomes, highlighted in the table above.
+However, the qualification will be assigned as a medium risk status on the Centre's qualification remit until CMI is confident that the Centre meets the low-risk qualification status outcomes, highlighted in the table above.
+Some qualification approvals are not automatic, for example, where there is a significant change/difference in the delivery and assessment strategy between previous and new syllabus/qualification, or, where additional delivery and/or assessor competencies are required.